hanhuang22/AITQE/.github/ISSUE_TEMPLATE/questions.md

 ---
-name: Queations
+name: Questions
-about: Queations about the code, model and paper.
+about: Questions about the code, model and paper.
 title: ''
 labels: question
 assignees: ''